Ma Chengyuan: Academics

 Ma was an authority on ancient Chinese bronzes and published more than 80 books and academic papers.
 His book Ancient Chinese Bronzes, translated into English and published by Oxford University Press (ISBN 9780195837957), is highly influential and widely used as a university textbook.
 His 16-volume encyclopedia, Zhongguo Qingtongqi Quanji (中国青铜器全集, "Complete Compilation of Chinese Bronzes"), is the most comprehensive book on Chinese bronzes ever published.
 He was also the chief editor of Shanghai Bowuguan cang Zhanguo Chu zhushu (上海博物馆藏战国楚竹书, "Warring States Chu Bamboo Books of the Shanghai Museum"), a groundbreaking research on the Warring States bamboo strips recovered by Ma himself.
 Other books he published include Zhongguo Qingtongqi Yanjiu (中国青铜器研究, "Research on Chinese Bronzes"), a collection of 40 of his academic papers, Yangshao Wenhua de Caitao (仰韶文化的彩陶, "Painted Ceramics of the Yangshao Culture"), and Shang Zhou Qingtongqi Mingwen Xuan (商周青铜器铭文选, "Selected Bronze Inscriptions of the Shang and Zhou Dynasties").

 In addition to his main position as Director of the Shanghai Museum, Ma also taught as a part-time professor at Shanghai's East China Normal University and Fudan University.
 He was also a council member of the Archaeological Society of China, and vice chairman of the China Museum Society.

 Retirement and suicide

 Ma retired in 1999, but still served as an advisor to the Shanghai Museum.
 However, he had conflicts with the new management which became increasingly bitter.
 He was accused of misusing US$250,000 donated by a Chinese-American collector, but an investigation cleared him of wrongdoing.
 There were also rumours that some of the ancient bamboo strips he purchased for a high sum from public funds were fake.

-In his final years, Ma allegedly suffered from high blood pressure and kidney problems, yet followed his doctor's advice meticulously.
-It is also said that he suffered from depression, and committed suicide on 25 September 2004.
+In his final years, Ma allegedly experienced high blood pressure and kidney problems, yet followed his doctor's advice meticulously.
+It is also said that he had depression, and committed suicide on 25 September 2004.
 Official newspapers in China reported his death but did not initially disclose the cause.
 When President Chirac organized his visit to Shanghai in October, he insisted on meeting with Ma, without realizing that he had died.